kendallfrimodig/freedom-camping/README.md

 <br><br>

-Once the inputs are created, The imagery collection and bounding box raster are then reduced to a smaller set of model compatible tiles where objects exist or predictions could be made.
-Text annotations are then created for each tile containing a labeled object, by analyzing it's matching mask tile.
+Once the inputs are created, the imagery collection and bounding box raster are then reduced to a smaller set of model compatible tiles where objects exist, or predictions could be made.
+Text annotations are then created for each tile containing a labeled object, by analyzing its matching mask tile.
 Then, images are sorted into train or test folders.

 <br><br>

 ### Background

 This project aims to increase awareness and access to public lands, of which the most approachable use is car camping, also known as dispersed camping or RVing.
 The scope focuses on a single county in Colorado, with a high density of public land, and where camping is permitted on any of the numerous forest roads.
-Locations for disperesed camping are not readily provided by all USFS offices.
+Locations for dispersed camping are not readily provided by all USFS offices.
 When this information is provided, it's usually in paper maps and difficult to source or understand for the average camper.

 <br>